tlorach/Bak3d/README.md

-This binary file contains some baked data.
+This binary file contains some baked 3D data (read bak3d with an inverted 'E' ) very much ready to be sent down to graphic APIs.
 The idea is to provide in the most direct way the data that we need to render some geometry.

 It should not be considered as a scene, nor as a *scene-graph*.
 The only scene-graph-looking feature is the hierarchy of transformations.
 But I didn't want to venture to scene graph work for two reasons :
 * the complexity of this file would seriously increase;